dan360z/Interactive-Front-End-Project/README.md

 - Click or tap to search feature - This allows users to search for their selected type of establishment, by either clicking or tapping anywhere on the map.

 - The icon information window - This is a small window that appears when a user clicks on one of the markers that the map displays.
-It gives the user the ability to find out more about the establishment, by displaying the establishment's name, address, contact number and an external link to their website.
+It gives the user the ability to find out more about the establishment, by displaying the establishment's name, address, contact number, an external link to their website and up to 4 photos of the establishment.

 - Map messages - These are messages that appear in the center of the map that insturct the user to select an establishment type if they try to search without selecting one.
 A message will also appear showing the user how many establishments the search returned, or that the search didn't return any establishments.